WebAssembly/tool-conventions/EHScheme.md

 WebAssembly has been [proposed][eh_proposal] and is currently being implemented in V8.

-Here we propose a new exception handling scheme for WebAssembly for the toolchain side to generate compatible wasm binary files to support the aforementioned [WebAssembly exception handling proposal][eh_proposal].
+Here we describe a new exception handling scheme for WebAssembly for the toolchain side to generate compatible wasm binary files to support the aforementioned [WebAssembly exception handling proposal][eh_proposal].